JeffreyRodriguez/Liberator12k/Printing.md

 and taller layers may cause binding.
 0.1mm layers will only help here.

 ### \#FatNozzleGang
 All print times are given for 0.4mm nozzles at 0.2mm layer height.

+The Fire Control Group (FCG) will benefit most from smaller nozzles, print these parts first and then go ahead and swap to a 1.0 (or something in between).

 Increasing nozzle diameter yields exponential speed gains.
 Since you gain so much speed from a larger nozzle, you can slow down your print speed and use